-\begin{rem} It would be interesting to find out if such explicit formulas exist in the case of other $P$ as in~\ref{prop2} and in the case of several dimensions.
-Another interesting question is to classify \textit{all} nonzero harmonic functions that vanish on the boundary of a half-strip or a half-prism. \end{rem}
+It would be interesting to determine whether such explicit formulas exist in the case of other $P$ and in the case of several dimensions.
+Another open question is to classify \textit{all} nonzero harmonic functions that vanish on the boundary of a half-strip or a half-prism.